YarnSpinnerTool/YarnSpinner-Rust/docs/src/bevy_plugin/setup.md

 # Setup

-We will now go through the steps to setup a new Bevy project running Yarn Slinger dialogs.
+We will now go through the steps to setup a new Bevy project running Yarn Spinner dialogs.
 This is the same setup as in the chapter [Running Examples](../yarn_files/running_examples.md), but with explanations this time.
 If you've followed along in the linked chapter already, you can just read this part without executing anything.